What Are the Best Levels of Humidity for Growing Weed?

 Proper humidity control is one of the essential elements in getting good-quality buds.
 Just like people, weed is comfortable in certain temperatures and humidity levels.
 A humidity monitor is the first step because it helps you ensure the best conditions for your plants.

 Once you get a humidity monitor, you’ll need to use a chart to create the perfect climate for your buds.

 Different humidity levels are best for different plant phases.
 If you use a humidity chart, you can easily spot the optimal levels.

 In the chart below, we’ve included the best humidity for marijuana in varying stages of growth.

 Temperature works hand in hand with humidity.
 In colder regions, it may be challenging to keep the humidity up.
 With hot climates, it may be difficult to lower humidity.
 This temperature chart should give help with that.
-Oftentimes, finding the ideal temp and humidity for grow tents may require the same techniques.

 3. Correct Levels Accordingly

 If you follow steps one and two, you’ll create the best humidity for marijuana.
 Any possible trouble is rare and can be solved quickly.
 If your humidity monitor shows an unacceptable level for the plant stage, here are some tips:

 - Use a dehumidifier to absorb moisture from the air.